dsibilly/yewdar/backgrounds.md

 ### Kulturia

-A hereditary monarchy.
-Known historically because the Osan peoples overthrew the Nevrodt Empire.
+An old, proud nation; home to the Osan human peoples.
+Formerly colonized by the Alsan peoples of the Aqori Imperium, this land was formerly called Nevrodt.
+The Osan natives eventually overthrew Nevrodtim in the late Tempest Age and established their own kingdom.
 After colonizing the Laurentian Plains and discovering the arcanathyst deposits beneath Apex City, Kulturia became a world technological and economic powerhouse.
-With the secession and independence of Laurentia, the kingdom's future is now in doubt.
+In the aftermath of the Bloodless War and the secession of Laurentia, the kingdom's future is now in doubt.
+Kulturia's climate is cold-to-temperate, with rich traditions of sailing, fishing, and animal husbandry.
+The government is a hereditary monarchy, with a number of aristocratic houses ruling the various cities and provinces that answer to the throne.
+The current reigning monarch is Queen Alasce.
 Kulturians are proud of their history, but uniquely sensitive to individual rights despite being ruled by the Crown.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |